lucisgit/moodle-assignsubmission_mahara/README.md

 Mahara assignment submission plugin for Moodle 2.7 onwards.
 - https://github.com/MaharaProject/moodle-assignsubmission_mahara

-This plugin adds Mahara pages submission functionality to assignments in Moodle.
+This plugin adds Mahara page submission functionality to assignments in Moodle.
 The plugin works with the new "mod/assign" type introduced in 2.3.
 It requires at least one Mahara site linked to Moodle via MNet.